Papa John's new ads: John's out, diverse franchisees are in

 The commercials show several franchisees looking into the camera and introducing themselves to viewers.

+"That was a way to really reinforce that this is a brand that belongs to everyone," says Melissa Richards-Person, who oversaw the ads as the company's vice president of global brand strategy.
+"This isn't a single person's brand."

 The pizza chain started to remove Schnatter from its logos, pizza boxes and restaurants this summer after a report said he used a racial slur during a media training session.
-Schnatter, who has apologized for the slur, says it was taken out of context.
+Schnatter, who has apologized for the slur, said it was taken out of context.
+He has also criticized Papa John's for its handling of the matter and said his resignation as chairman of the company was a mistake.
 He remains the Louisville, Kentucky-based company's biggest shareholder.

+Schnatter, who founded the company more than 30 years ago, has appeared in many of the company's commercials.
+Traditionally, the ads have also featured a football star, but the company has also moved away from that sport after Schnatter criticized NFL leadership last year over protests by players wanting to bring attention to police mistreatment of black males.

+The company hired film maker Ramaa Mosley to direct the new ads.
+The company said Mosley is the first woman to direct one of its commercials.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.